 After you’ve registered your business, visit the IRS website to get an Employer Identification Number (EIN).
 You'll need this for tax purposes as well as for opening a business bank account.
 Keeping your business and personal finances separate will make filing taxes and tracking your company’s finances significantly easier.

-5. Set Up Your Workspace
+5. Plan Your Workspace

 These platforms also both offer business management software, Google Workspace and Microsoft 365, which can help you stay organized.
 Having all your business-related information in one place can be a huge help and a great time-saver.